Azure/KAN/docs/tutorial/Security-Limiting-User-Access-to-your-KAN-Portal.md

    Note: This option is available only if you are using AKS.

-1. When you’ve finished installing the KAN-controller, you can find the IP address of the portal by running the following command in your Azure Cloud CLI command line:
+1. When you’ve finished installing the KAN-controller, you can find the IP address (the first one) of the portal by running the following command in your Azure Cloud CLI command line:

   ```azurecli-interactive
     kubectl get svc -A
   ```

-  Use the first LoadBalancer IP address.

 2. Once you have the LoadBalancer IP address, open the resource group associated with your AKS cluster (not the AKS cluster itself).
 3. In a separate tab, open the network security (NSG) resource.